 Doctrinaire statements about the immutability of homosexuality are explicitly contradicted by the evidence of numerous studies published from the 1930’s onward (Satinover, 1996, pp.185-86).
-After reviewing the evidence, Satinover concludes, “The APA vote to normalize homosexuality was driven by politics, not science.” p.
-32. Likewise the APA’s statement that homosexual change is not possible (2008) is driven by politics not scientific research.
+After reviewing the evidence, Satinover concludes, “The APA vote to normalize homosexuality was driven by politics, not science.” (p.
+32.)
+Likewise the APA’s statement that homosexual change is not possible (2008) is driven by politics, not scientific research.